 The themes are organised in a 2-year cycle.
 This gives opportunities for pairs of classes to work together on the same theme: Years 1 & 2, Years 3 & 4 and Years 5 & 6.
 As we are a one-form entry school, teachers and pupils alike appreciate these opportunities for collaboration.

-Curriculum weeks are one of our favourite things and provide many memorable experiences.
+Enrichment days are one of our favourite things and provide many memorable experiences.

 Charging and remissions policy